How To Spend 3 Days in Valencia, Spain

 One of the popular vendors at the market is the Valencian horchata drink stall.
 People are lining up just to try out the drink.
 Apparently, it’s different from the traditional horchata that you get from Latin American countries like Mexico or El Salvador.
 The Valencian Horchata is made with milk and chufas (tiger nuts).

 Even if you might only have one day in Valencia Spain, having a traditional horchata is definitely a must!
-It’s healthy and refreshing!
+It’s healthy, refreshing and one of the top foods to eat in Spain.

 Now, it’s time to get lost in the city and check out the old city center.
 Take a walk around the old center that will remind you of a labyrinth.
 Like most European cities, you can walk around and get lost, just for the fun of it.
 I call it a labyrinth as eventually, you’ll end up back where you started.